Welcome

 - Maps will not be replaced if team misplaces maps.

-Cycle details, Cycles Boxes and Re-supply boxes
+Cycle shop partner, Cycles Boxes and Re-supply boxes

 - The official cycle partner is TO BE ANNOUNCED SOON